Anti-Drug Abuse Act of 1986: Drug crimes

 Along with the Comprehensive Crime Control Act of 1984, the act substantially increased the number of drug offenses with mandatory minimum sentences.

 This act mandated a minimum sentence of 5 years without parole for possession of 5 grams of crack cocaine while it mandated the same for possession of 500 grams of powder cocaine.
 This 100:1 disparity was reduced to 18:1, when crack was increased to 28 grams (1 ounce) by the Fair Sentencing Act of 2010.

 The law also banned the operation of venues intended for use of illegal drugs, a provision known as the "Crackhouse Law".
 It was amended in the RAVE Act of 2003.

 Spending

-The act authorized billions of dollars of spending, although substantially less was actually appropriated.
+The act authorized billions of dollars in spending, although substantially less was actually appropriated.
 Some of this was used to increase the substance abuse treatment federal block grant program, although treatment providers were disappointed at the reduced appropriations following politicians' earlier promises and authorization.

 Other programs funded by the act included drug counseling and education programs, AIDS research, and international cooperation to limit drug production.

 The Act also included the Drug Free Schools and Communities Act, which required colleges to establish drug abuse education and prevention programs.